 Hike up Philopappos Hill and visit the prison of Socrates.
 You can also have a strong Greek coffee in a traditional café.

-Visit the National Museum of Contemporary Art, then explore the establishments of the cheap foodie district of Athens!
+Visit the National Museum of Contemporary Art & more.
+Athens travel guide to the cheap foodie district of Athens!